A0Pizza/libre-duel/README.md

 Libre Duel is developed by [@EliTheGingerCat](https://github.com/EliTheGingerCat) and [@coolpeter98](https://github.com/coolpeter98).

-It also had contributions from:
+It also has contributions from:
 - [@Austriaaa](https://github.com/Austriaaa/)

 ### IPinfo